TaitoUnited/full-stack-template/PROJECT.md

 > NOTE: This article contains a short summary of the most important project details required for long-term maintenance.
 Provide other documentation like requirements analysis and meeting notes as additional resources (TIP: use [wiki](https://github.com/taitounited/server-template/wiki)).

-> NOTE: If project consists of multiple git repositories, you don't need to document these matters in all of them.
+> NOTE: If project consists of multiple git repositories, you don't have to document these matters in all of them.
 Choose one repository for documenting the project details and leave a reference here.

 # Title